[Bio coming soon]

 Unique Bridge and Castle Conservation Experience in Scotland

-As long ago as 1590, cartographers noted a property on their maps called Dounens.
+As long ago as 1590, cartographers noted a property on their maps called As long ago as 1590, cartographers noted a property on their maps called Dounens.
 This location became known as Dunans, and beginning around 1725, served as home to the Fletcher clan for over 200 years.
-Architect Andrew Kerr transformed the Dunans large manor house into a mock castle in 1864.
-Sadly, this unique and dramatic baronial house was largely destroyed by fire in 2001, leaving only the pre-Victorian west wing intact.
+Architect Andrew Kerr transformed the Dunans manor house into a mock castle in 1864.
+This unique and dramatic baronial house was largely destroyed by fire in 2001, leaving only the pre-Victorian west wing intact.

 Even more significant than the “castle” is the A-listed Dunans Bridge, designed and built by Thomas Telford in 1815.
-Although the bridge is similar to others constructed by Telford, the three arches, gargoyles and eight hexagonal piers, as well as its sheer height of 16 meters (52 feet), make it unique and of national importance.
+Telford was one of Scotland’s greatest civil engineers and bridge builders.
+The arches, gargoyles and eight hexagonal piers, as well as its sheer height of 16 meters (52 feet), make it unique and of national importance.

 Project and Need

 After the fire, Dunans was purchased by an owner with conservation in mind.
-Dunans Castle Limited, a Social Enterprise, was formed and published the Conservation Plan for Dunans, covering both bridge and castle.
-Once completed the castle will be public, with event spaces on the ground floor and self-catering apartments in the upper two floors that will provide a sustainable future for the site.
+Dunans Castle Limited, a Social Enterprise, was formed.
+Once work is completed the castle will be public with event spaces on the ground floor and self-catering apartments in the upper two floors to provide a sustainable future.

 The local community is both declining and aging, and Dunans currently provides jobs for 9 to 12 people, having a direct impact on the local economy.
 Castle and grounds also contribute to the tourist market, providing a yearly increase in revenue between 5-15%.
-AiP jammers met many of the visitors as they crossed the bridge to tour the castle grounds.
+AiP jammers meet many of the visitors as they cross the bridge to tour the castle grounds.

 I have so many great memories.
 I really enjoyed all the people and the personalities.
 We all got along so well.
 I loved the castle and even the rain!